CapPow/bcAudit/README.md

 -Then the program removes the jpg (always).

--If there is an error finding the barcode (multi-sheet specimen) or the files the program attempts to use the computer's internal "beep" speaker.

 -No extensive timing / user rate tests have been performed.

--Initial timing tests show an intel core 2 can keep up with >= 4 images / minute.
+-Initial timing tests show an intel core 2 can keep up with <= 4 images / minute.

 -Very misaligned barcodes slow down the program as it attempts various rotations.
 The closer to a no read zone, the longer it will take.